-A systematic review published in the British Journal of Sports Medicine found “no convincing evidence that aspects of schoolbag use increase the risk of back pain in children and adolescents.”
+A 2018 systematic review on children and teens with back pain found “no convincing evidence that aspects of schoolbag use increase the risk of back pain in children and adolescents.”
+Published in the British Journal of Sports Medicine, the study pooled 69 trials with a total of more than 72,600 participants.

 Most of the studies, which were a mix of cross-sectional studies and case-controls, “did not find an association between schoolbag characteristics and [low back pain],” despite having mixed sample sizes, different measurements in schoolbag weight, and definitions of back pain.
-Even so, Yamato et al. suggested that the review should be “interpreted with caution.”
+Even so, Yamato and her colleagues suggested that the review should be “interpreted with caution.”

-As typical with most good scientific research, their conclusion doesn’t tell us a straight “yes” or “no” about backpack weight causing back pain.
-Heavy backpacks may be a contributing factor to back pain, but it’s not likely a major one.
-More data reveals other factors that influence why some kids have back pain.
+Heavy backpacks may be a contributing factor to back pain for some youngsters, but it’s not likely a major one.
+More data revealed other factors that influence why some kids have back pain.

 Psychosocial factors, such as stress and depression, are higher predictors of low back pain in children and teens than heavy backpacks.
-Photo: Dmitrii Shironosov
+(Photo by Dmitrii Shironosov)

-Previous reviews also found similar results as Yamato et al. had cited.
-One major systematic review from 2007 by Prins, Crous, and Louw examined 10 qualified studies with more than 17,000 children and teens on upper body pain (neck, upper back, shoulders).
+Previous reviews also found similar results.
+One systematic review from 2007 examined 10 studies with more than 17,000 children and teens on upper body pain (neck, upper back, shoulders).

 In one study of that systematic review, somehow almost all the girls who participated reported weekly of having pain in association with sitting in a static posture while hardly any boys reported any pain.